No results were found...

 • Day of Reconciliation: Commemorate this special event in South Africa which encourages unity and harmony in their nation

-• National Device Appreciation Day: Today is all about insuring the items that are most important to us (the concept of insurance dates back 6000 years!), so this is a good time to share a story about the first device you owned, and encourage your subscribers to share theirs as well
+• National Device Appreciation Day: This day is all about insuring the items that are most important to us (the concept of insurance dates back 6000 years!).
+So it's a good time to share a story about the first device you owned and encourage your subscribers to share theirs as well

 • Look For An Evergreen Day: Hide a tiny Christmas tree graphic somewhere in your email newsletter or website and challenge your subscribers to find it